enovka/gemini4j/GEMINI-API.md

       The model or system does not execute the function.
-Instead the defined function may be returned as a [FunctionCall][content.part.function_call] with arguments to the client side for execution.
-The model may decide to call a subset of these functions by populating [FunctionCall][content.part.function_call] in the response.
+Instead the defined function may be returned as a [FunctionCall][content.part.function_call] with arguments to the clientService side for execution.
+The model may decide to
+      call a subset of these functions by populating [FunctionCall][content.part.function_call] in the response.
 The
       next conversation turn may contain